Starry skies call those who long for silence: leave the party, the mall, the jingle bell rock, the trivial TV. Step outside. Look up.

 But faith waits with a “conviction of things not seen” (Hebrews 11).
 Centuries later, God sharpened his promise to bless all people by revealing he would do so through the line of David, the shepherd-king.
 Gazing into a starry night, with an overflowing heart, David would commune with the God who made them:

 When I consider the heavens, the work of your fingers, the moon and the stars which you have made, what is man that you are mindful of him?

 Mindfulness beyond mindfulness, the mysterious love of God.

-Many more centuries later in another dark time, Herod, the king in Judea, reconstructed the Jerusalem temple on the site where David’s son Solomon had originally built it.
+Many more centuries later in another dark time, Herod, king in Judea, reconstructed the Jerusalem temple on the site where David’s son Solomon had originally built it.
 A convert to Judaism (though not devout), Herod considered himself to be king of the Jews.
-But in Persia, a thousand miles away, magi known for their wisdom considered the stars.
+But miles away in the east, Magi known for their wisdom considered the stars.

 One star convinced them that the King of the Jews was about to be born.
 They traveled to Jerusalem to worship him.
 “We have seen his star,” they told the unhappy king.

-And “when at times the mob is swayed/To carry praise or blame too far,” as Frost wrote, the mystery of the stars silently invites us to choose their maker, signaled by a star, the true light of the world.
+And “when at times the mob is swayed/To carry praise or blame too far,” the mystery of the stars invites us to choose their star-signaled Maker, the true Light of the World.

 Inspire your inbox!
 Follow Sparrowfare to receive new posts by email.